 3. Locate and seal air leaks with caulk.
 Finding the leaks can be tricky.
 Perma-Chink Systems has a fairly easy method in their own fall maintenance newsletter.

-5. Check your window and door weather stripping to make sure it’s in good shape.
+5. Inspect windows and doors.
+Check your window and door weather stripping to make sure it’s in good shape.
 Bugs can squeeze through even the tightest openings.

 6. Inspect your roof.
 Check the flashing in valleys, around the chimney and areas enclosing plumbing vents to ensure a tight seal against water.
 You can seal any lifted edges with roof tar.

 7. Seal exposed timbers.
 The ends of exposed timbers are susceptible to rot, so check and reseal these every year.
 Pay special attention to log ends on the underside of eaves that are flush with or extend past the overhang.